katjam/tech-exeter-try-elm/PITCHME.md

 ---
 IMAGE or flow
 # Anatomy of an Elm app

+CODE - beginner programme highlight model then update then view

 Note:
 - model - your 'state'
 - update function like a react redux reducer - unidirectional dataflow